jonnekleijer/blog/content/pages/about.md

 ---

 I am a software engineer for products of [AquaSuite](https://aquasuite.ai/en/) at [HaskoningDHV](https://www.royalhaskoningdhv.com/).
 I started making software since 2017.
-My focus is making software incorporating data analysis for the water sector.
-My goals for this blog is to:
-* Formulate techniques and concepts in my own words to make my thinking more explicit.
+I focus on making software with data analysis for the water sector.
+My main goal is to personalize learned techniques and concepts by making my thinking more explicit.
-* .

 ## Software developer @ Aquasuite
 *2020*